-The name, OgygianHummer, since there has been enquiries, is a combination derived of Ogygia and hummingbird.
-Ogygia island being the abode of the goddess Calypso and on which Odysseus was marooned, after the battle at Troy (Iliad), as told in Homer's Odyssey; Trinidad and Tobago being the land of Calypso music and one location of our target hummingbirds (hummers), and our home base, we, adopted the name OgygianHummer.
+The name, OgygianHummers, since there has been enquiries, is a combination derived of Ogygia and hummingbird.
+Ogygia Island being the abode of the goddess Calypso and on which Odysseus was marooned, after the battle at Troy (Iliad), as told in Homer's Odyssey; Trinidad and Tobago being the land of Calypso music and one location of our target hummingbirds (hummers), and our home base, we, adopted the name OgygianHummers.

 The chief author/editor, Richard Thomas, has been a wildlife enthusiast since his youth in Trinidad and Tobago where he developed a keen interest in flora and fauna, especially birds.
 His interest in hummingbirds developed out of curiosity about their aptitude for flying/hovering, stunning colours, and enthralling nature.
 He made the transition from birdwatcher to birder more than a decade ago after his observations became more detailed; attending bird trips; checking field guides, identifying birds, noting bird calls; keeping records, reviewing scholarly articles and wildlife and bird magazines, and scouring bird sites on the internet, &c.